Sometimes we fall the hardest from unrequited love.

+Therese Brochard, an author and blogger who focuses on overcoming depression, submitted a piece to Huffington Post entitled, "12 Ways To Recover From An Emotional Affair."
 While Brochard's intention was to help happily married folks get over their crushes, we found the tips would work on just about any unrequited infatuation.

 After all, we all know the cruel trick our psyche plays once we realize the object of our affection doesn't feel the same way: we just fall harder.
-So while we're huge proponents of following our heart, here's a crash course in outsmarting the romance novel in your head with our favorite five of Brochard's tips.
+So while we're huge proponents of following your heart, here's a crash course in outsmarting the romance novel in your head with our favorite five of Brochard's tips.

 Admittedly, we've never tried this.
-Sort of reminds us of attempting to avoid a blinking, beautiful bowl of chocolate candy when we'd sacrifice our first born for a single M&M. (The candy always wins.)
-Yet, Brochard suggests you have a dialogue with yourself that goes something like: "Thought, I appreciate your coming, but I've scheduled you for 7 this evening, at which time you can totally distract me if you want."
-Right on.
-You tell those thoughts who are boss!
+It sort of reminds us of attempting to avoid a blinking, beautiful bowl of chocolate candy when we'd sacrifice our first born for a single M&M. Yet, Brochard suggests you have a dialogue with yourself that goes something like this: "Thought, I appreciate your coming, but I've scheduled you for seven this evening, at which time you can totally distract me if you want."
+You tell those thoughts who's boss!

 This one kills two birds with one stone.
 Distract yourself from the sick, delusional white wedding with Crush X in your head, and sign up for that kickboxing class you've been wanting to do for months.
 Brochard thinks this should be a "challenge," so the more draining the better.
 Time to train for that marathon or become fluent in Spanish.
 No slacking!